-- Lighthouse Reef contains both The Blue Hole and Half Moon Caye, both boast some of the best dive sites in Belize as well as both having UNESCO world heritage status.
+- Lighthouse Reef contains both The Blue Hole and Half Moon Caye, both boast some of the best dive sites in Belize, as well as both, having UNESCO world heritage status.

-So where is the Belize Blue Hole?
+Where is the Great Blue Hole?

-- Pick up and drop off at your hotel
+- Pick up and drop off at your hotel (find local hotels here)

 - A massive buffet breakfast at the dive shop while the crew load the boat

-- Fully equipped and comfortable boat to get you there and back
+- Fully equipped and comfortable boat to get you there and back.

 - The crew to man the boat